The Pan-STARRS1 Surveys: Conclusions

 \section{Conclusions}

-We have presented an introduction to and overview of the Pan-STARRS1 surveys in preparation for the first data release (DR1) on 2016 December 19.
+We have presented an introduction to and overview of the Pan-STARRS1 surveys.
 Under the auspices of the Pan-STARRS1 Science Consortium, PS1 observed the entire sky north of Dec$=-30$\,deg (the 3$\pi$ survey) in \grizy\ (to \rps$\simeq23.3$), additional ecliptic fields in \wps\ for a Solar System survey (to \wps$\simeq22.5$ per visit CHECK!), several extragalactic deep fields in \grizy\ (to $\rps\simeq 23$ per visit), and some specialized fields (M31, transit survey fields).
 These data have been calibrated to $\sim12$\,mmag internal photometric precision and $\sim20$\,mas internal astrometric precision.
 DR1 consists of the image stacks and associated catalogs for the 3$\pi$ survey, distributed through the MAST system at STScI.
-The second data release (DR2, expected May 2017) will distribute the 3$\pi$ time-domain data.
+The second data release (DR2, expected January 2019) will distribute the 3$\pi$ time-domain data.
 Future data releases will release the Medium Deep data, difference image data, and photometric redshifts from the Photo-Classification Server.

 These data have already produced a variety of science, on subjects as varied as asteroids, Milky Way structure, galaxy formation, supernovae and cosmology, but we hope they will find further utility in achieving science goals beyond the scope of the Pan-STARRS1 Science Consortium.
 The PS1 data are currently being used to provide targeting information for the SDSS-IV Time Domain Spectroscopic Survey \citep{2015ApJ...806..244M}, and to provide high resolution, deep, multi-colour reference images for transients in many transient surveys \cite[e.g. PESSTO, ATLAS, ASASSN, GAIA][]{2015A&A...579A..40S,2016ATel.8680....1T,2017MNRAS.464.2672H,2016MNRAS.455..603B}.
 Besides additional science investigations based directly on these data, the data have great legacy value in providing a high-quality network of calibration sources across the sky.
 The data are already being used to calibrate the Hyper Suprime-Cam Survey \citep{2015PASJ...67...86T,2016ApJ...832..135C} and will also be useful in cross-checking the calibration of the northern areas imaged by the Dark Energy Survey and the Large Synoptic Survey Telescope.
 But in addition to large-scale surveys, individual programmes with relatively small observing fields north of Dec$=-30$\,deg will all have good PS1 calibration sources in the field, observed through exactly the same column as the target sources, allowing simple relative calibration for astrometry and photometry.